BatthulaVinay/Tesla-Stock-Prices-Predictions-LSTM/README.md

 ### **Dataset**

-The dataset utilized is named `TESLA.csv`, containing historical stock prices with the following columns:
+The dataset utilized is named `TESLA.csv`, contains historical stock prices with the following columns:
 - **Date**
 - **Close** (closing price)